spotinst/help/src/docs/tools-and-provisioning/spinnaker/set-up-environment-as-local-git.md

 ## What’s Next?

-Continue to the next stage of the Spinnaker integration where you will [set up Halyard and expose Spinnaker](tools-and-provisioning/spinnaker/install-configure).
+Continue to the next stage of the Spinnaker integration where you will [set up Halyard](tools-and-provisioning/spinnaker/install-configure) and expose Spinnaker to external users.